rettinghaus/MEILER/README.md

 Check the list of [supported elements and attributes](supported.md).

 For now it uses XSLT 2.0.
 A possible goal for a later branch is to have an pure XSLT 1.0 version to put on a website, where you can generate a lilypond engraved rendering of a MEI edition on the fly.

 And of course you'll need [LilyPond](http://lilypond.org) for engraving your output.

 ### SILLY.xsl
 Along comes **silly.xsl** which *Strips Individual Layout for LilyPond*.
 It basically removes layout instructions from your MEI (e.g. stem directions) so LilyPond can do it's job.
 Using this will give you a fine clean LilyPond code with **mei2ly.xsl**.

+### ReMIDIAL.xsl
+If you want to prevent a MIDI output by LilyPond (which gets triggered by the presence of MIDI attributes) use **remidial.xsl** to *REmove MIDI Attributes for Lilypond*.
+It is called *ReMIDIAL* because it performs a remedial action.
+(Yes, it's a bad pun.)

 ## Example ouput
 ![Example page](/examples/Debussy_Golliwogg'sCakewalk.png)